 End of the World train ride

-The half-day “End of the World” train ride is very expensive for a traveller, a bit of a rip-off, so, didn’t partake but thought I’d provide some information.
+The half-day “End of the World” train ride is very expensive for a traveller and a bit of a rip-off, so, didn’t partake but thought I’d provide some information.
 Prices go something like this:

 - Local – AR$50 for the train ride + AR$25 (Tierra del Fuego National Park entrance fee)

 - Tourist – AR$85/day/person (Tierra del Fuego National Park entry fee only)

 Shuttle buses run throughout the national park, but not sure of this cost, timetable, or rules on catching buses.
 Check with the information office in the park.
 That is, if you can get one of the staff members there to help, as they’re unfriendly and not keen to speak with tourists.

 At around 1,050 metres MSL, the Martial glacier is part of the gorgeous Martial Range that back-drops the city, and only withint a few kilometres from the city centre.

 You can climb this Glacier any time of year, providing you have the proper equipment, of course.
 Don’t be like us and arrive with too little clothing or incorrect footwear.
 But to be fair, it is April and Ushuaia is experiencing very early and unexpected snow.
 The weather is very changeable in this part of the world.

 The glacier is completely covered in snow throughout the winter, but you can still reach the 56-square-kilometre ski centre using the chair lift.